Junkmaniad/jekyll-now/_posts/2022-03-31-ROP-exploration.md

 ### **[Author's note]**

-While typing this out, in hindsight, since r4 was pointing, like, 20 bytes away from my desired function call, I could've just inserted an additional 20 characters of garbage instead.
+While typing this out, I considered that since r4 was pointing, like, 20 bytes away from my desired function call, I could've just inserted an additional 20 characters of garbage instead.
 As follows:

 	#!/usr/bin/python
     from struct import pack